Danpowers24/PathWell-client/README.md

 As a user, I would like to sign up with an email and password.\
 As a user, I would like to sign in.\
 As a user, I would like to log my pain for the day.\
-As a user, I would like to add a note for each entry.\
+As a user looking to document in more detail, I would like to add a note for each entry.\
 As a user, I would like to see all of my logged days.

-Later versions:
-As a patient with a diagnosed chronic pain issue in quarantine, I want to be able to supply my doctor with information without having to physically see them.\
-As an elderly person with Alzheimer’s, I forget exactly how bad my chronic pain issue is\
-as an athlete with a nagging/chronic injury, I want to track my pain for each practice to analyze the data with my trainer\
-as a person with chronic pain, I want to see how much it actually hurts each day\
-as a patient with chronic pain, I want to be able to track each day and how much pain I have so that I can better inform my doctor about my symptoms

 ### You can see my **wireframe** here: https://imgur.com/Cj9IjuX #